datasciencesg/workshops/SaveU2000/Beginners/Chapter2.md

 ### Convolutional Neural Net (for real)

-Frankly, blogposts are nice as a idea introducer.
-After that one should either dive into the code or get onto the classes to understand the details of why and how CNNs work.
+Frankly, blogposts are nice as an idea introducer.
+After that one should either dive into the code or get onto the classes (in the reference list above) to understand the details of why and how CNNs work.
 CNN are powerful tools that can solve many problems (even outside of computer vision).

-Sometimes you see coding courses/bootcamps giving a lot of new terminology in their syllabus.
-Most of those times, they are jargons that can be explained simply, don't be afraid to ask on the Data Science SG Facebook about what these terms are or how to find resources that can help explain those terms.

 After knowing what CNN layers does and what convolutional filters are and CNN arithmetics in details, you might not go far.
 To really understand CNNs and make them work, most probably you need some understanding about state of art variants of CNNs and how CNNs are stacked to form bigger architectures, e.g. Resnet, VGGnet, Inception, YOLO etc. should be the end goal one should seek.
 And to understand these new architectures, normally Googling these terms with your deep learning framework of choice would point to good tutorial/code that you can read, e.g. "Resnet pytorch", "inception keras".